And How Does Each Fit Into the Supply Chain?

 In many ways, a 5PL is very similar to a 4PL and is perhaps too new of a term to have a concrete definition in the logistics lexicon, but what differentiates 5PLs is that they usually tend to exist as an added technology layer in the logistics pipeline.

 What might this look like?
 A 5PL might use technology like blockchain or connections to ecommerce and automation to optimize the whole logistics network, creating the most efficient processes for handling goods for a customer.
-As supply chain networks become increasingly complicated (think international), 5PLs may be the future of logistics, fueled by technology, though they are still relatively new and less common than 4PLs or 3PLs.
+As supply chain networks become increasingly complicated (think international), 5PLs may be the future of logistics solutions, fueled by technology, though they are still relatively new and less common than 4PLs or 3PLs.

 How does 3PL Central fit into this changing industry?